imagingbook/parboiled-modular/README.md

-# parboiled-2
+# parboiled-modular
-A refactored version of the parboiled PEG parser
+This is a refactored version of the ``parboiled`` Java/Scala PEG parser implementation originally developed by Mathias Doenitz, refactored from Version 1.4.1 (https://github.com/sirthias/parboiled, Jan.
+2023).

 ## Notes